DenisCercasin/RentTracker/docs/technical_docs/data_model.md

 Our data model is designed to capture all the important information for managing rental properties, tenants, rental agreements, and payments.
 The following diagram shows the relationships between our main entities:

 - **User:** Represents the owner/manager of the rental properties.
-- **Apartment:** Contains details of individual apartments including address and association to a user.
+- **apartment:** Contains details of individual apartments including address and association to a user.
-- **Tenant:** Stores tenant information such as name, contact, and identifiers.
+- **tenant:** Stores tenant information such as name, contact, and identifiers.
-- **Rental Agreement:** Connects an apartment with a tenant, and defines the rental period and rent amount.
+- **rental_agreement:** Connects an apartment with a tenant, and defines the rental period and rent amount.
-- **Rent Payment:** Logs payments made towards rental agreements.
+- **rent_payment:** Logs payments made towards rental agreements.

 Below is a visual overview of the data model:

 ![Data Model](../static/data_model.png)

 ---